kaustavdm/forge-messaging-reimagined/RUNBOOK.md

 <summary><strong>Scene details</strong></summary>

 1. **Trip planning:** Alex texts "Plan my trip to Signal City Market" to the TwiliTransit number, and receives a journey plan.
 The journey begins with a walk to the TwiliTown Main St. Bus stop to board a bus to the Ferry.
 Alex also receives with an option for a reminder before the bus arrives.
-2. **Bus journey:** Alex's bus boarding reminder time arrives.
+2. **Bus boarding:** Alex's bus boarding reminder time arrives.
 Alex receives a reminder text asking to confirm if Alex has reached the bus stop.
 Then, Alex receives the details of the bay where the bus will arrive.
 3. **Ferry transfer:** As Alex's bus journey is about to end, and Alex nears the Ferry terminal, Alex receives a boarding pass QR code for the Ferry, and directions from the bus to the Ferry docks.
 4. **Metro transfer** - As the Ferry journey is about to end, Alex receives a message with Metro arrival/depature timing, platform and route map, along with an option to book rideshare once the metro ride ends.
 5. **Journey completion:** As the Metro ride ends, Alex receives a trip summary with receipts.